energywebfoundation/origin/packages/utils-demo/README.md

 * <code>gpsLatitude</code>: the latitude of the asset as string
 * <code>gpsLongitude</code>: the longitude of the asset as string
 * <code>timezone</code>: the timezone of the asset as string
-* <code>maxCapacitySet</code>: flag if the maximal capacity is set
-* <code>certificatesUsedForWh</code>: amount of certificates already used by the consuming asset, will be 0 in most cases

 #### example
 Onboard a new consuming asset for the owner <code>0x33496f621350cea01b18ea5b5c43c6c233c3f72d (John Doe Four of the AssetManager Organization)